9 waterside hangouts

 Swan at Streatley, Streatley

 If Cher did hotels, it would be the Swan at Streatley.
 In the final stage of a gargantuan renovation it has had some serious work done.
-But it is going to look mighty fine when it’s completed with the addition of a new Coppa Club opening next year.
+But the new Coppa Club open in July.
 There’s every reason to visit right now because not only is the cafe-bar open from 7am-11pm, welcoming dogs, kids and laptops, you cannot wish for a prettier spot.
 The garden stretches down to willow tree-lined riverbank, swans pootle around and there’s a lot of messing about on the river to watch.
 You can even hire from boat a the Swan if you fancy a go yourself.
 Food is available but think pastries, sarnies and salads.
 Rather than a waist-busting three course.

 Coppa Club, Sonning